YixiongDing/UniMelb-Study-Materials/Distributed System/2018 Sample Exam.md

 3. Vandalism -- interference with the proper operation of a system without gain to the perpetrator.
     - Denial of service - flooding a channel or other resource, denying access to others

+#### Question 3:
+##### A) Discuss difference between TCP/IP and UDP protocols for Socket-based communication.
+[5]
+TCP:
+1. **Connection**: TCP is a connection-oriented protocol, as a message makes its way across the internet from one computer to another.
+This is connection based.

+2. **Ordering of data packets**: TCP rearranges data packets in the order specified.

+3. **Speed of transfer**: The speed for TCP is slower than UDP.

+4. **Reliability**: There is absolute guarantee that the data transferred remains intact and arrives in the same order in which it was sent.

+5. **Usage**: TCP is suited for applications that require high reliability, and transmission time is relatively less critical.

+6. **Handshake**: SYN, SYN-ACK, ACK

+UDP:
+1. **Connection**: UDP is a connectionless protocol, UDP is also a protocol used in message transport or transfer.
+This is not connection based which means that one program can send a load of packets to another and that would be the end of the relationship.

+2. **Ordering of data packets**: UDP has no inherent order as all packets are independent of each other.
+If ordering is required, it has to be managed by the application layer.

+3. **Speed of transfer**: UDP is faster because error recovery is not attempted.
+It is a "best effort" protocol.

+4. **Reliability**: There is no guarantee that the messages or packets sent would reach at all.

+5. **Usage**: UDP is suitable for applications that need fast, efficient transmission, such as games.
+UDP's stateless nature is also useful for servers that answer small queries from huge numbers of clients.

+6. **Handshake**: No handshake (connectionless protocol)

+##### B) Write a multithreaded Java program that responds to remote clients’ requests for meaning of words stored in a Dictionary.
+If a client program sends a message “King” to the server, the server program responds back with the meaning of word “King” by retrieving it from the dictionary (as a string).
+Use Java Sockets for communication between clients and the server.
+[5]